 While the Bride was guided by the officiating Reverend to pray at the Virgin Mary side Altar, another Ukrainian tradition, the female singer beautifully sang the Ave Maria song, giving us goosebumps with her amazing voice.

 The wedding reception took place at a beautiful venue of Stonebridge Country Club in Smithtown, NY.
 Here is the table setting and a beautiful centerpiece on each table.

 The Bide and Groom had their special Sweetheart table to sit at, facing their guests.
 At the left side of their table was a special table set up with burning votive candles and pictures of departed significant loved ones from both sides of the family.
 Very thoughtful and commemorative gesture, in my opinion.

 To the right of the Sweetheart table was another table set up with the Korovai, Greeting Bread, and wine.

 In Ukrainian tradition, the Greeting Bread and wine are used to greet the newlyweds as husband and wife, and to welcome the two families into one family circle.

 The Mother of the Bride baked the lovely Ukrainian Wedding Bread, Korovai, as well as the Greeting Bread.

 The decorations for the Korovai were created by the mothers of the Bride and Groom as well as the Bride Maids, and the Bride.

-These Holy Icons of Virgin Mary and Jesus were painted by the Father of the Bride.
-They were brought into the church by the Starosty (elders) before the ceremony, then also into the reception venue during the introductions of the wedding party, parents and the newlyweds.
+These Holy Icons of the Virgin Mary and Jesus were painted by the Father of the Bride.
+They were brought into the church by the Starosty (elders) before the ceremony, then also into the reception venue during the introductions of the wedding party, parents, and the newlyweds.

 During the Venetian Hour, we enjoyed many delicious tortes, as well and myriad Italian desserts, and great assortments of liqueurs and cordials.